 - Grabbed officer around his legs

 Of course, some of these behaviors could result in a charge of Assault (3rd Degree) (Police Officer), a felony charge far more significant than Resisting Arrest, a Class A Misdemeanor.
+If you or someone you know is facing a felony charge, it’s essential to consult with a qualified felony charge lawyer who can provide the legal guidance you need.

 What if the police were using excessive force in making the arrest?